 Internal audit should be structurally independent and free from coercion by management to be effective in its role.
-Functional reporting to the appropriately constituted Audit and Risk Committee on key issues ensures that the Head of Internal Audit is able to report objectively without fear or favour.
+Functional reporting to the Chair of an appropriately constituted Audit, Risk and Improvement Committee on key issues ensures that the Head of Internal Audit is able to report objectively without fear or favour.